tencent cloud

 Downloading a Backup in the Console for Restoration

-This document assumes that you have already installed the same version of PostgreSQL as the backup data on the Cloud Virtual Machine (CVM) where data is to be restored.
+The PostgreSQL database with the same version as the backup data must be installed in the Cloud Virtual Machine (CVM) where data is to be restored.
 For detailed installation instructions, refer to the official documentation for PostgreSQL.
 For Linux CVM configuration, see Quickly Configuring Linux CVM.

-Create a restoration directory on the CVM and set permissions.
+To recover data, you first need to create a recovery directory on the CVM and set permissions.

 mkdir -p /var/lib/pgsql/16/recovery